The 2 Most Common Hand and Wrist Injuries

 Many times patients have had a prior history of Carpal injuries, and the injury increased the symptoms.
 This will require open Carpal Tunnel Release surgery to be performed at the time of ORIF for the distal radius fracture or later pending clinical presentation.”
 Carpal Tunnel Surgery can be performed with an open incision at the base of the palm or endoscopic when this is the only diagnosis.
 Dr. McGinley stated, “he prefers to perform Open Carpal Tunnel Release from his training because at the time of the surgery he can perform the release and check the status of the nerves and tendons running through the carpal canal and also releasing the fascia to ensure the median nerve is no longer impinged.”

-Therapy is recommended by an Occupational Therapist or Physical Therapist who specializes in hand therapy.
-The goal of therapy is to improve functional use.
+The goal of occupational therapy is to improve functional use.
 This allows activities of daily living by restoring and improving wrist and hand mobility and strength.

 All JOI Physicians and Therapists now offer Telehealth services for virtual visits from the convenience of your home.